pagarme/magento2/README.md

 As a precaution, clear the composer cache:
 `composer clearcache`

-Install the beta version:
+Install the version:
-`composer require 'mundipagg/mundipagg-magento2-module:2.*@beta' -vvv`
+`composer require 'mundipagg/mundipagg-magento2-module:2.*' -vvv`

 Then run the following commands from your Magento root: